pjz/mhi/README.md

 How?
 ----

-As of v0.6.5 MHI is available as a PyPI package (`pip install mhi`) The same version also incorporates the old mkLinks wrapper-script functionality
+As of v0.6.5 MHI is available as a PyPI package (`pipx install mhi`) The same version also incorporates the old mkLinks wrapper-script functionality
 via: